 - A major teaching field: a general, more broadly-defined field, which encompasses the research field but is more extensive (typically a teaching field as conventionally understood in the profession)

 - A minor thematic, methodological, or comparative field (typically the theme, method, or comparison to be advanced in the dissertation)

-For example, a student of modern France might take a major research field in modern France, a major teaching field in modern Europe, and a minor thematic field in, say, gender history, intellectual history, or military history.
+For example, a student of modern France might take a major research field in modern France, a major teaching field in modern Europe, and a minor thematic field in, say, gender history.
 Or a student in the China field might take a major research field in modern China, a teaching field in China, and a minor comparative field in Japan.
 A student in the American West might take a major research field in the American West, a major teaching field in U.S. history, and a minor thematic field in comparative settler colonialism.
 A student of Latin American environmental history might take a major research field in environmental history, a major teaching field in Latin American history, and a minor methodological field in anthropology.

 First-year sequence (3 courses)

 An entering PhD student lacking the equivalent to our HIST 612 must take the same HIST 612-615-616 sequence as that required of MA students.
 This requirement may be waived for incoming students with sufficient preparation based on prior graduate work.

 The one-course field readings requirement, to be completed in the first two quarters of the first year, may be fulfilled in one of three ways:

 - An appropriate 500-level course with advisor

 - HIST 608 Colloquium, if in field and equivalent to Field Readings

 One seminar, numbered HIST 507 or HIST 607, to be completed in the first year.